milvus-io/milvus/CONTRIBUTING.md

 1. Fork the repository on GitHub.
 2. Clone your fork to your local machine with `git clone git@github.com:<yourname>/milvus-io/milvus.git`.
 3. Create a branch with `git checkout -b my-topic-branch`.
 4. Make your changes, commit, then push to to GitHub with `git push --set-upstream origin my-topic-branch`.
+You must record your changes in [CHANGELOG.md](CHANGELOG.md) with issue numbers and descriptions.
 5. Visit GitHub and make your pull request.

 If you have an existing local repository, please update it before you start, to minimize the chance of merge conflicts.